dijksterhuis/cleverSpeech/README.md

 # cleverSpeech

-Code to generate adversarial examples (confidence/evasion attacks) for automatic speech recognition models in tensorflow.
-Began as a modified version of [Carlini and Wagner's Attacks][0] against [Mozilla STT][1].
+Code to generate adversarial examples (confidence/synthesis based evasion attacks) for [Mozilla STT][1].
+Began as a modified version of [Carlini and Wagner's Attacks][0].

-Mainly used to prototype and evaluate attacks, so if you're looking for production ready code then this might not be the repo for you.

 This is the main repo used to create the released docker images.
 Everything is glued together with git submodules (helps me to work on code in separation, rather than making major changes and causing